 The return of the Right of First Refusal.
 Or, better known as RoFR.
 Every Disney Vacation Club contract includes language that allows Disney the ability to buy back your points if the member decides to sell their membership.
 Every time a resale purchase is made it is sent to Disney first and Disney has 30 days to decide if they want to buy back the points at the offered price or let the resale purchase go through.
 It’s an unwritten rule that if the resale is for a current member, Disney will most likely let the transaction happen.
 For non-members, it can a little bit more of a coin flip.

 Rumor has it that recently Disney Vacation Club has been invoking their RoFR more often.
 That’s right, they are buying back contracts at a higher rate than previously.

 Four And Final Dot

 The writing is on the wall.
 At least that is what we’re thinking in the DVC Duo house.
 Disney Vacation Club seems to be making a concerted effort to bring the majority of the DVC resale market in house.
-With the launch of the website and the potential upping of the minimum it is clear they are looking to deter people from the resale market option, especially potentially new members.
-To us it makes a lot of sense, especially since it looks like they will be slowly down the addition of new DVC resorts in the short term.
+With the launch of the website and the potential upping of the minimum, it is clear they are looking to deter people from the resale market option, especially potential new members.
+To us, it makes a lot of sense, especially since it looks like they will be slowing down the addition of new DVC resorts in the short term.
 Ultimately, time will tell how everything plays out.
 For now, we think we’re safe to say we’ve connected all the dots around the recent DVC rumors!

 Don't Miss A Beat!